 The Market Abuse regime is now well established in the UK and the Financial Conduct Authority (FCA) has pursued a series of cases, both civil and criminal, against individuals and firms that have breached the rules.
 However, the FCA’s own reviews indicates that many firms still have inadequate controls to prevent Market Abuse and the misuse of inside and confidential information.

-This one-day course is packed with practical case studies to show how market abuse can occur in different markets and products.
-It also provides a comprehensive overview of the regulatory regime relating to market abuse, including the impact of the EU Market Abuse Regulation (MAR).
-It will provide attendees with an understanding of the various forms of market abuse, as well as the significance of inside information.
-It also explores the regulator’s expectations, as well as the practical steps required to implement effective systems and controls to prevent market abuse.
+This one-day course is packed with practical case studies to show how Market Abuse can occur in different markets and products.
+It also provides a comprehensive overview of the regulatory regime relating to Market Abuse, including the impact of the EU Market Abuse Regulation (MAR).
+It will provide participants with an understanding of the various forms of Market Abuse, as well as the significance of inside information.
+It also explores the regulator’s expectations, as well as the practical steps required to implement effective systems and controls to prevent Market Abuse.

-This course is part of CCL Academy’s ‘Skills Workshop’ series, a suite of course focusing on the practical skills required by Compliance and Financial Crime Prevention professionals.
+This course is part of CCL Academy’s ‘Skills Workshop’ series, a suite of courses focusing on the practical skills required by Compliance and Financial Crime Prevention professionals.